Petition:

 Don’t Divide Us is Britain’s common-sense voice on race.
 We believe that all people should be treated equally irrespective of skin colour or ethnicity and that Britain has made good progress towards achieving this.
 We are concerned that this progress is being undermined in schools by teaching that creates divisions.
 We are leading a coalition of like-minded groups who see similar moves in schools from groups promoting highly contested ideas about sex and gender.

-EARLY SIGNATORIES INCLUDE
+EARLY SIGNATORIES INCLUDED

 Lionel Shriver, Toby Young, Claire Fox, Inaya Folarin Iman, Matthew Goodwin, William Clouston, Allison Pearson, Jonathan Sumption, Tim Luckhurst, Tony Sewell, Ben Cobley, Joanna Williams, Eric Kaufmann, Stuart Waiton (director, Scottish Union for Education), James Esses and many more.